Just Transition Visioning Project

 2024 Visioning Project Exhibition

 From July 26 to August 31, 2024, JTNWI hosted an exhibition at Paul Henry’s Art Gallery in Hammond, featuring an inaugural cohort of multidisciplinary artists.
 The exhibition showcased 70 works from 48 intergenerational and multicultural artists, including 16 students from the University of Chicago’s School of Art and Art History.
-The exhibition featured dancers, filmmakers, photographers, painters, graphic designers, printmakers, mixed-media artists, textile artists, and poets, who told stories of the region and envisioned a sustainable, regenerative future through art rooted in environmental justice.
+The exhibition featured dancers, filmmakers, photographers, painters, graphic designers, printmakers, mixed-media artists, textile artists, and poets, who told stories of the region and envisioned a sustainable, regenerative future through art rooted in environmental and climate justice.

 Meet Our 2024 Exhibition Artist Cohort